Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 Antoni Gaudi loved to design every aspect of his spaces with care and precision.

-It wasn’t just the building; he also worked on the furniture the inhabitants would use in the house.
+He worked on more than just the building; he also designed the furniture the inhabitants would use in the house.

-His furniture was both ergonomically designed and beautiful – a rare quality in those days.
+His furniture was ergonomically designed and beautiful – a rare quality in those days.

-To some people, his furniture looks strange because they break away from the mold, but he has come in for a lot of praise by the design and architect community in the last couple of decades.
+His furniture looks strange to some people because the pieces break away from the mold, but the design and architect community has praised him highly in the last couple of decades.

-Gaudi and his team designed all furniture in Casa Batllo.
+Gaudi and his team designed all the furniture in Casa Batllo.

 The success of Casa Batllo got him another client